awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 + You enable IPv6 for the distribution
 + You're using alternate domain names in the URLs for your objects

-For more information, see [Routing Traffic to an Amazon CloudFront Web Distribution by Using Your Domain Name](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-cloudfront-distribution.html) in the *Amazon Route 53 Developer Guide*\.
+For more information, see [Routing traffic to an Amazon CloudFront distribution by using your domain name](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-cloudfront-distribution.html) in the *Amazon Route 53 Developer Guide*\.

 If you created a CNAME resource record set, either with Route 53 or with another DNS service, you don't need to make any changes\.
 A CNAME record routes traffic to your distribution regardless of the IP address format of the viewer request\.